 We are looking for applicants who demonstrate the potential to become skilled practitioners of psychology in applied healthcare settings.
 We place equal value on both clinical and research excellence.
 As the profession strongly identifies with the Scientist Practitioner role we seek to recruit applicants who wish to become sophisticated producers and consumers of clinically relevant and impactful research.

 The Department of Clinical Psychology comprises a multi-disciplinary group of psychologists, psychological therapists, psychiatrists, researchers and research assistants.
-We work closely with colleagues in the Medical School and across the wider University as appropriate contributing not only to the Clinical Psychology programme but to wider programmes within the School.
+We work closely with colleagues in the Medical School and across the wider University as appropriate, contributing not only to the Clinical Psychology programme but to wider programmes within the Medical School.

-A detailed description of the Programme is given on our website, outlining the course philosophy, orientation, strengths and goals of training.
+A detailed description of the Programme is given on our website, outlining the course philosophy, orientation, goals of training and strengths.

 There is also extensive information for International Applicants on our website.

 A concise introduction to the Norwich Medical School, the University, and Norwich can be found on the UEA website.